MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 ### Preparing the package
 The method for calling the migration job doesn’t change; only the package generation needs to be changed.

 In the Manifest container one file is named Manifest.xml.
-There are 2 optional attributes added to the file node: *QuickXorHash*,*MD5Hash* and *InitializationVector*. <br>
+There are two optional attributes added to the file node: *QuickXorHash*, MD5Hash* and *InitializationVector*. <br>

 **Example for files over 15 GB:**